Uniting Communities Through Beer Since 1849What we're are all about

-Where's your local?
+Where's your local pub?

 What do you fancy?

-Good times are when the pubs are open again!
+Good times are had down the pub!

 Where We Call Home

-Still being housed at the original Brewery means we never lose sight of what’s important and we have remained faithful to the brewing traditions established by Joseph Holt back in the 1840s.Read Our Story
+Still being housed at the original Victorian brewery means we never lose sight of what’s important.
+We have remained faithful to the brewing traditions established by Joseph Holt back in the 1840s.

 Who We Support

 As an independent, regional family brewer, Joseph Holt places community at the heart of our charity activities.
 It forms part of our values, it runs throughout our company and it is instilled in the principles of our people who work for us.

-Four time Gold Medal Winners at the International Brewing Awards
+5-time Gold Medal Winners at the International Brewing Awards

 Established Since 1849

-After a successful start at two smaller breweries, Joseph Holt, the son of a weaver, and his ever-supportive wife moved their fledging brewery to Empire Street in 1860, the very same spot where we stand and brew today.
+After a successful start at two smaller brewery locations, Joseph Holt, the son of a weaver, and his ever-supportive wife, Catherine, moved their fledging brewery to Empire Street in 1860.
+This is the very same spot where we stand and brew today.